cloudprober/cloudprober/README.md

 run a probe to verify that your in-Cloud VMs can actually reach your on-premise systems.
-This kind of monitoring makes it possible to monitor your systems' interfaces regardless of the implementation and helps you quickly pin down what's broken in your system.
+This kind of monitoring makes it possible to monitor your systems' interfaces regardless of the implementation and helps you quickly pin down what's broken in your system (see [why probers](https://blog.manugarg.com/posts/why-you-need-probers/)).

 ![Cloudprober Use Case](http://cloudprober.org/diagrams/cloudprober_use_case.svg)